AdobeDocs/platform-learn.ja-JP/help/tutorial-one-adobe/modules/uce/module3.1/ex1.md

   ) vw;

--- Relationship with CK_PERSONS as 1:1
+-- Relationship with --aepUserLdap--_PERSONS as 1:1
 -- Assuming data is available for 95% of Profiles.
 -- You may choose to adjust the percentage OR remove `SAMPLE` clause, if you wish to include all Profiles.
-INSERT INTO CK_HOUSEHOLDS (
+INSERT INTO --aepUserLdap--_HOUSEHOLDS (
   household_id,
   address,
   city,